THEKAEL/010_AntAI/README.md

 # Current Status
+- SQLite import was broken and got fixed 2023-08-18
-- The Tool is usable.
+- The Tool is usable with focus on testing.
 - I will focus on an updated and imroved documentation
 - I am currently fixing bugs and implement some missing features
 - Check this side frequently in order to have the latest version downloaded.
 - I consider the database structure and the datasource structure as fixed (csv, xls and sqlite files).
-Hence these will be compatible with future versions!
+Hence these will be compatible with future versions.

 # 010_AntAI